 Totals and BTTS in High-Level Tactical Games

-Totals betting in the Champions League is about projecting behaviour, not just attacking quality.
+Totals in Champions League betting is about projecting behaviour, not just attacking quality.
 Two sides with elite offences can produce a 1-0 if the match context demands it.
 Two mid-table European sides can produce a 3-2 thriller if both need three points urgently.

 First legs consistently trend toward lower totals, so consider a more cautious game management, fewer high-risk transitions, and the knowledge that there’s a second 90 minutes to come.
 Second legs are the opposite: an early goal can completely change the expected total, live markets move violently, and the trailing team must attack regardless of their natural game plan.